asyncapi/website/content/blog/automated-releases-part-two.md

     GOOS=windows GOARCH=amd64 go build -o=.github/workflows/asyncapi-parser.windows.amd64.exe ./cmd/api-parser/main.go
 ```

-So far, it is all Go related operations.
-How about release?
-For the release you need to set up a Node.js environment to run Semantic Release.
+So far, it is all Go-related operations.
+How about the release?
+For the release, you need to set up a Node.js environment to run Semantic Release.
 Node.js community has this excellent package, [npx](https://www.npmjs.com/package/npx), that allows you to run a package without installing it, and this is what you can do here in the workflow.

 ```yaml
 - name: Setup Node.js